bytecodealliance/javy/README.md

 **Introduction**: Run your JavaScript on WebAssembly.
 Javy takes your JavaScript code, and executes it in a WebAssembly embedded JavaScript runtime.

-Javy is currently used for the beta Shopify Scripts platform.
+Javy is an experiment used for an internal project.
 We intend on supporting and improving this runtime in that context.
 Eventually this project should be a good general purpose JavaScript runtime but that is not the current goal.

 ## Contributing